top of page

 I acted as a good mediator throughout the project, presenting myself as friendly, empathetic, and respectful to team members.
 I actively listened during disagreements and showed genuine concern for everyone's well-being, despite minor challenges that arose.

-Executing this role has taught me valuable transferable skills that will benefit me in both my personal and professional life.
-These roles have enhanced my problem-solving, conflict resolution, and communication skills, boosting my confidence to work effectively in diverse team environments.
+Executing this role has taught me valuable transferable skills that will benefit me in my personal and professional life.
+These roles have enhanced my problem-solving, conflict resolution, and communication skills, boosting my confidence in working effectively in diverse team environments.

-Moving forward, I will approach group work differently in future by prioritizing proactive communication and assertiveness to improve outcomes.
+Moving forward, I will approach group work differently, prioritising proactive communication and assertiveness to improve outcomes.

 bottom of page